axone-protocol/contracts/packages/axone-cognitarium-client/README.md

 # Cognitarium client

-Package that holds components to interact with the `okp4-cognitarium` contract.
+Package that holds components to interact with the `axone-cognitarium` contract.